 The Assassin can put out some incredible damage.
 The Death Strike ability does a lot to help the archetype stand out in the late game.

-For the Assassin, the value is mostly packed into that first strike.
+For the Assassin, the value is mostly packed into that first strike as you start the combat with a bang.
 After dealing a ton of damage to initiate combat, the Assassin doesn’t particularly have many extra abilities to rely on that aren’t available to all Rogues.

 To really shine as an Assassin, it’s worth taking some time to coordinate tactics with your team.
 If you just leave it up to the initiative rolls, you’ll basically never get to use your abilities to their full effect.